Willy Koppen: Other motor activities

-In addition to racing, Koppen became known for her long distance solo tours throughout Europe into Turkey and Israel.
-Her long journeys were reported in the Dutch media such as the Dutch magazine MOTOR.
+In addition to racing, Koppen became known for her long-distance solo tours across Europe and into Turkey and Israel.
+Her journeys were covered by Dutch media, including the magazine Motor.

-Her first motorcycle was a 1939 pre-war Zündapp DB 200, which she disassembled, reassembled and adjusted three times as a self-taught constructor, before setting out on her first long journey to Naples.
+Before her first long journey to Naples, she completely disassembled, reassembled, and adjusted her pre-war Zündapp DB 200 three times.

 Personal life

-Following her active sports career, Koppen married and had two children.
-After twenty-five years she returned to motorcycling again and continued to do so until her death.
-She initially drove a Velocette LE and then the BMW R45 with a MZ sidecar, with her dog Dempsey always accompanying her.
-In 1999, a race of honour with classic motorcycles was organised to celebrate her 75th birthday and her 50th anniversary in motor racing.
+After her racing career, Koppen married and had two children.
+She returned to motorcycling 25 years later, continuing to ride until her death.
+She initially rode a Velocette LE and later a BMW R45 with an MZ sidecar, always accompanied by her dog, Dempsey.
+In 1999, a classic motorcycle race of honour was organized to celebrate her 75th birthday and 50th racing anniversary.
 She was an honorary member of several motorcycle clubs in Europe.

-Koppen died in De Bilt on 22 October, age 78.
-Her coffin was transported in her MZ sidecar, during an impressive parade of antique motorcycles that paid tribute to her on 26 October 2002.
+Koppen died in De Bilt on 22 October 2002, aged 78.
+On 26 October, her coffin was transported in her MZ sidecar during a tribute parade of antique motorcycles.